 By the mid-2020s, growing global markets for LNG are expected to require additional liquefaction capacity beyond that which is currently in place or under construction.
 Canada’s significant natural gas resources can help meet global demand and reduce global GHG emissions by displacing coal-fired electricity generation in Asia.

 Canada has an opportunity to capitalize on the coming growth for LNG and reduce global GHG emissions by displacing coal-fired electricity generation in China, India and Southeast Asia.

 What does this mean?
-The total net global GHG reduction from each Canadian LNG plant is expected to be just over 100 MtCO2e per year.
+The total net global GHG reduction from each Canadian LNG plant is estimated to be about 100 MtCO2e per year.

 Meeting our Paris commitments